Xiaohan5349/approw-docs-v1/docs/en/reference/ui-components/react.md

 ## Complete parameter

-The Approw login component (Guard) provides many advanced configurations, such as customizing the UI and using specific login methods.
+The {{$localeConfig.brandName}} login component (Guard) provides many advanced configurations, such as customizing the UI and using specific login methods.
 See the [complete parameter list](./parameters.md).

 ## Event list